-There are a few factors at play, but most importantly, the cost of COVID-19 testing and the cost of treatments.
+There are a few factors at play, but most importantly, the cost of COVID-19 testing and treatments.

-Cost of testing: the cost of Coronavirus COVID-19 testing varies depending on the type of insurance and the geography, ranging from $61-$240 per patient per test.
+Cost of testing: COVID-19 testing varies depending on the type of insurance and the geography, ranging from $61-$240 per patient per test.

-Cost of treatments: for those who need hospital care, the cost for an episode ranges from $30,000 for Medicare to $72,000 for commercial insurance.
+Cost of treatments: for those who need hospital care, an episode ranges from $30,000 for Medicare to $72,000 for commercial insurance.

 "Plans in 2021 will price not only to cover losses they did not plan for this year but to cover anticipated costs next year," said Peter Lee, executive director of Covered California.

 We conducted a quick analysis of Twitter and found that hundreds of people already received letters from insurance carriers saying that premiums will increase at a 20% on the lower end and up to 48% in selected cases.
-For high deductible plans, which already have a high level of cost-sharing, increasing premiums could further push more employers to ration health benefits and push individuals into becoming uninsured.
+For high deductible plans, which already have a high cost-sharing level, increasing premiums could further push more employers to ration health benefits and push individuals into becoming uninsured.

 Among individual health plans in NY, Oscar Health proposed the highest increase at 19.1%.
-For small group (employer-sponsored plans), Oscar Health proposed an increase of 29.1%, followed by Emblem at 20.9%.
+For small groups (employer-sponsored plans), Oscar Health proposed an increase of 29.1%, followed by Emblem at 20.9%.

 The average monthly premium of a non-subsidized Bronze plan in New York is ~$550.
 That means the same plan could cost $660 a month at a 20% increase or $770 a month at a 40% increase.

-We also did some research into deductible levels and found no significant change between the current year and 2021.
+We also researched deductible levels and found no significant change between the current year and 2021.

 |Individual health plan||2021 Rate change|